U.S. Army Garrison Yuma Proving Ground signs IGSA with Yuma Airport Authority

+Since then, there have been well over 100 formalized IGSAs approved throughout the Department of the Army.
+At Fort Riley, Kansas, for instance, the garrison and a local government share a contract to acquire salt and sand to treat icy roads in the winter, and the garrison allows both to be stored in a disused building on post.

+“The efficiencies that get created doing it together means a little lower price for both partners,” said Ken Musselwhite, YPG Garrison Manger.
+“It has to be mutually beneficial in order to do it.”

-On January 4, 2024, U.S Army Yuma Proving Ground Garrison Manager Ken Musselwhite and Yuma International Airport Director Gladys Brown signed an IGSA between the YPG Garrison and the Yuma County Airport Authority for facility and infrastructure construction and maintenance as officials from both entities lookeded on.
+On January 4, Musselwhite and Yuma International Airport Director Gladys Brown signed an IGSA between the YPG Garrison and the Yuma County Airport Authority for facility and infrastructure construction and maintenance as officials from both entities looked on.

+The process to reach the agreement took more than a year, culminating with the approval of the Deputy Assistant Secretary of the Army for Installations, Housing and Partnerships last month.
+Estimates project the 10-year agreement could save the YPG Garrison in excess of $800,000 per year.

+“We are able to utilize local contractors and those relationships we’ve built over the years through our federal and state projects,” said Brown.
+“This is most definitely a good move not just for the Airport Authority, but also for a lot of our local contractors.”

 |Date Taken: